Universalist Church of America: Consolidation

 The Church consolidated with the American Unitarian Association to form the Unitarian Universalist Association.
 Some state Universalist Conventions did not accept the consolidation.
 These churches and others form minor pockets of Christian theological Universalists which remain, but most are affiliated with other denominations.

 Church organization

 Universalist congregations tended towards independence and were not easily prone to centralization.
-They generally met in State Conventions, which usually had more authority than was vested in national Conventions.
-The church had three divinity schools: Theological School of St. Lawrence University (1856–1965), the Ryder Divinity School (c.
+They generally met in state conventions, which usually had more authority than was vested in national conventions.
+To train ministers (among other things), the Church founded in 1831 the coeducational Clinton Liberal Institute in Clinton, New York.
+The church later established three divinity schools: Theological School of St. Lawrence University (1856–1965), the Ryder Divinity School (c.
 1885–1913) at Lombard College, and the Crane Theological School of Tufts University (1869–1968).

 The Philadelphia Convention was an independent National Convention from 1790 to about 1810.

 Notwithstanding its tendency toward independence, Universalist congregations supported the construction of The Universalist National Memorial Church in Washington, D.C., to serve as the official church of Universalism.
 In 1921, the Universalist General Convention approved funds for the building of the church and services began in 1925.
 The present church, located at 1810 Sixteenth Street NW, Washington DC, was established in 1930 and its current congregation continues to follow Universalist principles.